 Indeed, peer review has a long history within the academic community and has been commonly performed on paper.
 Did you ever exchange papers with the student next to you in a college writing class?

-What does online peer evaluation look like these days?
+these days?
 What are some of the benefits of this emerging form of evaluation?
 And what are some of the issues and challenges?

 Peer evaluation usually involves having students review the written work of other students and make suggestions for improvement.
 While it can take place in a classroom, outside of class or online, online tools can greatly streamline and simplify the process, while encouraging more student involvement.